 Automotive suppliers throughout the collar counties operate stamping presses, robotic welding cells, and assembly equipment with complex multi-energy lockout requirements.
 We build machine-specific procedures that cover every energy isolation point.

-CNC machining centers, punch presses, laser cutters, and heat treat equipment all require LOTO procedures.
-Metal fabrication facilities are among the most frequently cited under 1910.147 in OSHA Region 5.
+CNC machining centers, punch presses, laser cutters, and heat treat equipment all need LOTO procedures.
+Metal fabrication facilities are among the most frequently cited under 1910.147 in Region 5.

-Hospitals, medical device manufacturers, and healthcare supply chain facilities face both OSHA and Joint Commission requirements for hazardous energy control.
-We ensure full compliance across both regulatory frameworks.
+Hospitals, medical device manufacturers, and healthcare supply chain facilities face OSHA and Joint Commission requirements for hazardous energy control.
+We ensure compliance across both frameworks.

-Large distribution and fulfillment centers operating automated conveyor systems, dock equipment, and material handling machinery have hazardous energy exposures that are frequently overlooked.
-We cover them completely.
+Large distribution and fulfillment centers run automated conveyor systems, dock equipment, and material handling machinery with hazardous energy exposures that are frequently overlooked.
+We cover them.

-Chemical processing and pharmaceutical manufacturing facilities require LOTO procedures that address pneumatic, hydraulic, electrical, and thermal energy sources simultaneously.
+Chemical processing and pharmaceutical manufacturing facilities need LOTO procedures that address pneumatic, hydraulic, electrical, and thermal energy sources simultaneously.
 Multi-energy documentation is our specialty.

 What We Provide

-Machine-specific lockout tagout placards with 200-year coated aluminum construction.
-Every energy source identified, step-by-step procedures printed directly on the placard, installed at point of use.
+Machine-specific lockout tagout placards on 200-year coated aluminum.
+Every energy source identified, step-by-step procedures printed on the placard, installed at point of use.

-View Placard Services →On-site assessment of your entire lockout tagout program mapped against OSHA 1910.147, ANSI Z244.1, and ISO standards.
-Every deficiency documented with specific citations and remediation recommendations.
+View Placard Services →On-site assessment of your entire lockout tagout program mapped against 1910.147, ANSI Z244.1, and ISO.
+Every deficiency documented with specific sub-clauses and remediation recommendations.

-View Gap Analysis →OSHA 1910.147(c)(6) requires annual review of every authorized employee's performance of energy control procedures.
+View Gap Analysis →1910.147(c)(6) requires annual review of every authorized employee's performance of energy control procedures.
 We handle the full annual review process so nothing slips between cycles.

 View Annual Audit →On-Site Process

-Generic LOTO templates downloaded from the internet create compliance exposure, not compliance coverage.
-OSHA requires that lockout tagout procedures be specific to each machine and account for every hazardous energy source present.
-A template that does not reflect the actual equipment at your Chicago facility is not compliant, regardless of how it looks on paper.
+Generic LOTO templates create compliance exposure, not compliance coverage.
+OSHA requires procedures to be specific to each machine and account for every hazardous energy source present.
+A template that does not reflect the actual equipment at your Chicago facility is not compliant, no matter how it looks on paper.

-Our certified specialists come to your facility, walk every piece of equipment with hazardous energy sources, and build procedures from direct observation.
-The result is a placard that accurately reflects the real lockout sequence for that specific machine at your location, not a generic approximation.
+Certified specialists visit your facility, walk every piece of equipment with hazardous energy sources, and build procedures from direct observation.
+The result is a placard that reflects the real lockout sequence for that specific machine at your location, not a generic approximation.

-For Chicago-area facilities, this on-site approach is especially important given the density and complexity of the equipment typically found in local manufacturing environments.
+For Chicago-area facilities, on-site assessment matters even more given the density and complexity of local manufacturing equipment.
 Multi-energy systems, robotic cells, and aging equipment all require direct assessment to document correctly.

 Maximum penalty per willful or repeat LOTO violation